tshepang/blog/content/computing/my first Debian upload.rst

 And, yeah, that means `I am now Debian Maintainer`__.
-Other than giving me more freedom, this helps reduce the workload on `Dirk Eddelbuetel`__, who has been uploading wajig for several years now.
+Other than giving me more freedom, this helps reduce the workload on `Dirk Eddelbuettel`__, who has been uploading wajig for several years now.
 He even `became an Advocate`__ for `my application`__.
 This process started several weeks ago when a Debian Developer named `Tristan Seligmann`__ signed my key [#]_.